aebid/HhhAnalysis/PlottingTools/Validations/README.md

 - 2D distribution of W mass with one heavier W as x-axis and one lighter W as y-axis

 ### double lepton (DL) channel, top pair production
+- distribution of gen particle number in one event: top,W/b quark from top decay, lepton from W, quark from W decay
+  - nGenTop, nGenWFromTop, nGenBQuarkFromTop, nGenLepFromWFromTop etc
 - eta, pt, mass distributions of gen particles in tt->bWbW->blvblv
 - invariant mass of top pair
 - phi and pt, px, py distributions of genMET